BAMresearch/NFDI4IngScientificWorkflowRequirements/simple_use_case/kadistudio/README.md

 the simple_use_case folder is located.
 When executing the simple_use_case workflow inside the GUI of KadiStudio, setting this variable can be omitted as a check whether the $GITHUB_WORKSPACE is known is performed before execution.
 In case it is unknown, the user will be prompted to enter the path to the NFDI4IngScientificWorkflowRequirements folder interactively.

-## Visualisation of the workflow

-The workflow files can be visualised inside KadiStudio or on Kadi4Mat.
-A screenshot of the workflow can be seen in the image above.